vilicvane/biu-link/README.md

 ![biu screenshot](/images/screenshot.png?raw=true)

 **Hint**
-Click "short it" with meta/ctrl key to ignore existing path and overwrite it.
+Click "shorten it" with meta/ctrl key to ignore existing path and overwrite it.

 ## Configuration